When your node is ready to start mining, please follow the steps to connect your node:

 - OctaneRender and the RNDR client can run your GPUs at nearly full wattage (90% and above) in order to maximize GPU acceleration.
 As a result, if your system's power supply (PSU) cannot run all your GPU's at full wattage with an overclocked CPU, you may experience hard crashes that can harm your machine.
 As a result, please ensure that your PSU has enough wattage.
 For questions about power and wattage, please email email@example.com

 Please see the RNDR FAQ for more detailed hardware information, however our general recommendations are:

-- A CUDA-enabled NVIDIA® GPU and a minimum of CUDA® 10.1 drivers with support for compute capability 3.0 or higher We recommend as a minimum 6GB of VRAM, and 8+GB VRAM is preferred.
+- A CUDA-enabled NVIDIA® GPU and a minimum of CUDA® 10.1 drivers with support for compute capability 3.0 or higher (the minimum driver version is 419).
+We recommend as a minimum 6GB of VRAM, and 8+GB VRAM is preferred.

 - 32 GB System Memory (RAM) is a recommended minimum with more RAM helping your node process more complex scenes.

 - Strong Network Connectivity is required to download and upload assets.